US military aircraft airdrop thousands of meals into Gaza in emergency humanitarian aid operation - Boston News, Weather, Sports | WHDH 7News

 WASHINGTON (AP) — U.S. military C-130 cargo planes dropped food in pallets over Gaza on Saturday in the opening stage of an emergency humanitarian assistance authorized by President Joe Biden after more than 100 Palestinians who had surged to pull goods off an aid convoy were killed during a chaotic encounter with Israeli troops.

 Three planes from Air Forces Central dropped 66 bundles containing about 38,000 meals into Gaza at 8:30 a.m.
 EST (3:30 p.m. local).
-The bundles were dropped in southwest Gaza, on the beach along the territory’s Mediterranean coast, one U.S. official said.
-The airdrop was coordinated with the Royal Jordanian Air Force, which has been airdropping food and took part in Saturday’s mission.
+The bundles were dropped in southwest Gaza, on the beach along the territory’s Mediterranean coast.
+The airdrop was coordinated with the Royal Jordanian Air Force, which said it had two food airdrops Saturday in northern Gaza and has conducted several rounds in recent months.

+“The amount of aid flowing to Gaza is not nearly enough and we will continue to pull out every stop we can to get more aid in,” President Joe Biden said Saturday in a post on the social media site X, formerly known as Twitter.

 Hundreds of people had rushed about 30 trucks bringing a predawn delivery of aid to the north.
 Palestinians said nearby Israeli troops shot into the crowds.
 Israel said they fired warning shots toward the crowd and insisted many of the dead were trampled.